freedomofpress/securedrop-client/README.md

 **Note:** We have a CI test that does not use the recorded API request and response data in order to make sure we are testing the latest changes to the SDK against the latest server API (see `test-against-latest-api` in https://github.com/freedomofpress/securedrop-sdk/blob/main/.circleci/config.yml).

-We use [vcrpy](https://vcrpy.readthedocs.io/en/latest/) to record and replay API calls made over HTTP and a decorator called `@dastollervey_datasaver` to record and replay API calls made over qrexec.
+We use [vcrpy](https://vcrpy.readthedocs.io/en/latest/) to record and replay API calls made over HTTP and a decorator called `@qrexec_datasaver` to record and replay API calls made over qrexec.
 Each request made from a test and its response from the server is stored in a "cassette" in the `data` directory.
 Tests replay these cassettes instead of making actual API calls to a server.

 If you run the tests and see the following vcrpy warning, then you'll need to re-record cassettes because none of the existing cassettes contain the expected API call and we don't allow existing cassettes to be overwritten: